-Airzone One offers services in the assessment of environmental noise impacts.
-These impact assessments are required for various reasons including regulatory requirements, such as for Environmental Compliance Approvals [ECAs] in the Province of Ontario.
+Airzone One offers services in the assessment of environmental noise impacts for Environmental Compliance Approvals [ECAs] in the Province of Ontario.
 All equipment that emits noise into the natural environment is only permitted to do so under the terms and conditions of an ECA, which is needed to operate legally.
-We offer these impact assessment services under our Permitting section, which is led by Dr. Franco DiGiovanni (contact via email or 905-890-6957 ext.
-102).
+We offer these impact assessment services under our Permitting section.

 Measurement of noise impacts requires specialized equipment, with minimal specifications that should meet the requirements set by the Ministry of the Environment.
 The impact assessment method should also follow the general protocols prescribed by the Ministry in order to produce results that are acceptable to the Ministry.
 Finally, the format of the impact assessment report is expected to follow the guidelines set out by the Ministry in order to ensure that compliance can be demonstrated.